-This country-specific Q&A provides an overview of laws and regulations applicable in United States – Environment.
+This country-specific Q&A provides an overview of Environment laws and regulations applicable in United States.

 What is the environmental framework and the key pieces of environmental legislation in your jurisdiction?

 Congress has enacted statutes that apply nationwide.
-The most important of these laws are the National Environmental Policy Act; the Clean Air Act; the Clean Water Act; the Safe Drinking Water Act; the Toxic Substances Control Act; the Endangered Species Act; the Oil Pollution Act; the Resource Conservation and Recovery Act; the Comprehensive Environmental Response, Compensation and Liability Act.
+The most important of these laws are the National Environmental Policy Act; the Clean Air Act; the Clean Water Act; the Safe Drinking Water Act; the Toxic Substances Control Act; the Endangered Species Act; the Oil Pollution Act; the Resource Conservation and Recovery Act; and the Comprehensive Environmental Response, Compensation, and Liability Act.
 Each of the fifty states also has its own environmental laws, as do some cities and towns.
 There is limited pre-emption of state and municipal law by federal law.
 Generally, states and cities are able to adopt environmental laws that must be stricter than, and must not conflict with, the federal statutes and regulations.

 Who are the primary environmental regulatory authorities in your jurisdiction?
 To what extent do they enforce environmental requirements?

 The Environmental Protection Agency (EPA) is the primary environmental regulatory authority.
 The Department of Justice represents EPA in most court proceedings, including in enforcement actions.
 The Army Corps of Engineers is the regulatory authority for discharges of certain material into waters of the United States.
 The Fish and Wildlife Service is the regulatory authority responsible for managing fish, wildlife, and natural habitats.
 Each state has at least one environmental regulatory authority that enforces environmental laws, typically with the assistance of the state’s attorney general.

 What is the framework for the environmental permitting regime in your jurisdiction?